 on 15 and 16 November 2019 in Kloster Bentlage/ Rheine

-The get-together in Kloster Bentlage on 15 and 16 November 2019 marked the conclusion of the 2019 event series "Übergänge/ Nachbarschaft", in which the IGBK focused on the cross-border cooperation of artists on the transitions between Germany and its neighboring countries.
+The get-together in Kloster Bentlage on 15 and 16 November 2019 marked the conclusion of the event series "Übergänge/ Nachbarschaft", in which the IGBK focused in 2019 on the cross-border cooperation of artists on the transitions between Germany and its neighboring countries.

-It was also to be elaborated on which funding opportunities exist for regional cooperation among artists from neighboring countries, and in particular EU funds, and how this affects local artistic cooperation.
+It was also elaborated on which funding opportunities exist for regional cooperation among artists from neighboring countries, and in particular EU funds, and how this affects local artistic cooperation.

 At the same time, the question was asked: What does the term "border" mean in 2019 artistically and politically in Europe, especially against the background of new nationalisms within the European Union and facing Brexit?
 What new boundaries exist and how do artists deal with them?

-A documentation on the get-together and the whole event series will follow here soon.
+A documentation on the whole event series will follow here soon.

 Friday, 15 November 2019